preciousaffiah/admin-dashboard-template/README.md

 ### Description

-Serviette- A Global restaurant known for serving the best meals to customers.
+Flenjo- A Global Saas all in one management for your businesses.

 ---